Vashar20/vshariati.com/content/authors/admin/_index.md

     date_end: ''
     summary: |2-
       - Lead projects in population genome diversity and Meta analysis in human and other species
-      - Conduct multi-omics integration, AI models, and drug discovery in cancer
+      - Conduct multi-omics integration, meta, AI for drug discovery
-      - Project development, collaborations with clinicians and biologists
+      - Collaborative project development with clinicians and biologists
       - Supervised PhD students and lead junior scientists

   - position: Senior Bioinformatician #Assistant Professor